HL7/fhir-sdoh-clinicalcare/input/pagecontent/exchange_workflow.md

 ### Workflow and Managing Consent

 The Gravity Project recognizes the need to appropriately manage privacy and consent related to a patient's social risk issues.
-This IG assumes that each organization has appropriate mechanisms in place to secure SDOH information and only release it with appropriate consent.
+This IG assumes that each organization has appropriate mechanisms in place to secure SDOH information and will only release it with appropriate consent.
 The [Office of the National Coordinator (ONC)](https://www.healthit.gov/) and [HL7 International (HL7)](http://www.hl7.org/index.cfm), and the [Office of Civil Rights (OCR)](https://www.hhs.gov/ocr/index.html) (this is not an exhaustive list) have active programs in place to determine what needs to be done to protect all personal information (including SDOH) from inappropriate disclosure and use.
 In this version of the IG, we are providing a specification for a FHIR Consent resource that should be exchanged between a [Covered Entity](https://www.hhs.gov/hipaa/for-professionals/covered-entities/index.html) and a [Business Associate (BA)](https://www.hhs.gov/hipaa/for-professionals/privacy/guidance/business-associates/index.html) when the patient has authorized the BA to release their information to a non-HIPAA covered entity.
 While this is not a complete treatment of the issues related to consent, it is a starting point to test the viability of exchanging consent information.
 Future versions of this IG will incorporate additional technical standards to support the protection and authorized release of SDOH information as they are developed by the ONC, HL7, and OCR.
 The diagram below illustrates the approach taken by this IG to exchange a Consent resource between a Covered Entity and its BA.

 The following diagram depicts one example of an exchange workflow supported by this version of the IG.